 Curriculum

-We believe in educating the whole child, catering to each student’s academic, physical and emotional development.
-We recognize that each child reaches certain milestones in their own time.
-As such, our emergent curriculum features lessons that are presented to students when they are ready, preparing them for the future and laying a foundation for life-long learning.
+We are committed to educating the whole child – intellectual, physical, social, emotional.
+We acknowledge that each child reaches certain milestones in their own time.
+Therefore, our emergent and child-centered curriculum prepares our learners for the future with a foundation for independence and life-long learning.

 Practical Life